We’re looking for comms professionals keen to use their skills to boost the efforts of community organisations in Wellington and Auckland.

 How much communications experience do you need?

-We’re looking for volunteers at all levels – from recent graduates to experienced managers.
+We’re looking for volunteers at all levels – from recent communications, marketing or journalism graduates to well seasoned communications and marketing professionals.
 This allows us to make more effective matches.
 Sometimes we might team you up with someone more or less experienced to get a job done most efficiently.

 Volunteering through the collective is also an opportunity to gain greater communications experience.
 For example, if you want to get some practice mentoring or coaching, or want to try your hand at some different areas of communication (such as social media or PR) that aren’t part of your day-to-day role.